Zurich is much more than just the business and banking capital of Switzerland and there is a lot to do here in 24 hours!

 The exact Christmas Market opening and closing dates vary each year, so just check before you go, but generally they are open from around November 22nd-December 24th each year.

 Especially during the festive season, the streets and monuments of Zurich are lit up wonderfully in the evenings.
 Stroll around the streets – it is very safe here at night.

 Now Switzerland on the whole is very expensive, and Zurich constantly ranks as one of the world’s most expensive cities.

 Accommodation is expensive, restaurants are expensive and transport and food can be sometimes as much as three times more expensive than neighbouring Germany!

 *Money saving tip* There are hundreds of water fountains all over the city where you can refill your water bottle for free.
 You’ll appreciate this tip when you realise just how expensive Switzerland can be!

 Day trips from Zurich:

 Zurich is a great place to use as a base to make some lovely day trips, including to Lucerne – a beautiful historic city, or to The Rhine Falls (the largest waterfall in Europe), both of which are less than one hour away from Zurich city centre by public transport.

-Like this post?
+Like this post on 24 Hours In Zurich?
 Pin it for later!